 Use the Holidays to Teach Kids About Money

 With holiday ads already flooding the airwaves the seasonal madness has arrived.
 Whether you’re a can’t-get-enough-of-Christmas person or a dedicated Festivus fan, you might be surprised to learn that the holidays are actually a perfect time to teach kids about money and personal finances.

-The season is full of teachable moments that can be used to help kids understand the concept of wants vs. needs, how to budget, the importance of giving back to the community and more.
+The season is full of teachable moments you can use to help kids understand the concept of wants vs. needs, how to budget, and more.
 Here are some ideas for using the holidays to teach kids about money.